Jenselme/remark-remove/README.md

 # remark-remove

-Remark plugin to output a string with all markdown formatting removed
+Remark plugin to output a string with all markdown formatting removed.

+Install it with `npm install remark-remove` or `yarn add remark-remove`.

 Usage: